munificent/craftinginterpreters/book/compiling-expressions.md

 As in `grouping()`, we recursively call `expression()` to compile the operand.
 After that, we emit the bytecode to perform the negation.
-It might seem a little weird to write the negate instruction *after* its operand's bytecode since the `-` appears on the left, but think about in terms of order of execution:
+It might seem a little weird to write the negate instruction *after* its operand's bytecode since the `-` appears on the left, but think about it in terms of order of execution:

 1. We evaluate the operand first which leaves its value on the stack.